Sisters in Lucky Plaza accident were 'extremely generous' to friends, family, says brother

 Eventually, he reached his wife.
 A friend of the sisters was with her, but she was hardly able to speak because she was crying so much.
 She was the one who told him his sisters were in the car crash.

-"I cried," he said.
-"I cried, and wondered why it had to be them."
+"I cried," he said, his voice breaking on the line.
+"I wondered why it had to be them."

 A brief memorial will be held before they leave.
 A wake will be held at their hometown, though no funeral plans have been discussed, he added.